kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 4.md

 **Llama-3 Family**
 ![](https://github.com/kshitijdshah99/Pippy_Activity/blob/main/Output/Models/Llama3%20fam.png)

+**These all models are available to us in different sizes, like 7B, 13B, 70B for Llama2 and 8B, 70B for Llama3.
+These denotes that how many billions of adjustable parameters does the model have.**

+**Note:-** It's not possible for me to run the 70B models on google colab because they require a lot's of RAM storage to save the parameters.
+But yes all other LLMs can be made to run on the colab file.
 ## References
 These are some resources for referrals offered by my mentor Ibiam.
 These were quite beneficial in the creation of the document.